yiz142/LLAMA_prompt1/README.md

 # LLAMA_prompt1 Project

 This project evaluates different prompting methods and models on various datasets using the LLAMA models.
+This project explores the use of LLAMA models from SambaNova's prompting API for classification tasks across various datasets from the XClass repository.
+We aim to evaluate the performance of different prompting methods using 1B, 3B, and 8B LLAMA models, comparing accuracy under multiple prompt strategies.

 ## Directory Structure